PLChinDev/Dell-Precision-5510-Catalina/README.md

 `sudo kextcache -i /` or [Kext Utility](http://cvad-mac.narod.ru/index/0-4).

 * Unable to edit kext due to Catalina - Data being a read-only filesystem.
+* Workaround is to replace your Board ID with an existing value in the ConfigMap Dictionary.
+I used Mac-AA95B1DDAB278B95.

 # Catalina Broadcom Bluetooth Fix